qgan7125/PA-and-Section-Writeups/PA5-HashMapImpl/README.md

 ## **EXTRA CREDIT**
-If you provide a better hash function than the one listed above, meaning that you have fewer collisions on the full flight database than the provided hash function, you will be able to receive 5 points of extra credit on PA5.
+If you provide a better hash function than the one listed above, meaning that you have fewer collisions (and/or a better distribution) on the full flight database than the provided hash function, you will be able to receive 5 points of extra credit on PA5.
 Provide your README.md file with example DEBUG output to show that your hash function is better.
 Also explain